-Shadows V 224, made up of orange, red, and black, is an original print that exemplifies the characteristics of the Shadows V series.
-Andy Warhol said, “Someone asked me if I thought they were art and I said no…disco décor.”
+Shadows V 224 by Andy Warhol is one of two prints from the artist’s 1979 Shadows V portfolio.
+Made up of bright orange, red, and black, Shadows V 224 is an original print that exemplifies the characteristics of Warhol’s larger, 102-print Shadows project (includes Shadows I, II, III, IV, and V).
+Warhol said, “Someone asked me if I thought they were art and I said no…disco décor.”
 Playing on this idea, it seemed that Warhol felt as if this series was reminiscent of wallpaper more so than high art.

 Warhol himself never saw all 102 panels of the Shadows suite together.
 He left no instructions on the order in which to hang them and since the pieces are not numbered, they can be hung at random.
 Perhaps leaving room for play, he allowed viewers to have a new experience each time the panels are installed.
 This idea evokes a new concept, which is not seen in any of Warhol’s other works, as most of his pieces, although are made in a series, are meant to hang individually.

 Warhol is well known for his images of popular culture and the repetition of those images.
-Although Shadows V diverts from the traditional mass media objects that Warhol famously created, the series illustrates his interest in creating works that all bear the same compositional aspects, yet are still able to hold onto their individual uniqueness.
-Warhol’s Shadows V series is a direct continuation of the first portfolio as it features similar compositional imagery and color schemes.
+Although Shadows V 224 and its accompanying works divert from the traditional mass media objects that Warhol famously created, the series illustrates his interest in creating prints that all bear the same compositional aspects, yet are still able to hold onto their individual uniqueness.
+Warhol’s Shadows V series is a direct continuation of the other Shadows portfolios as it features similar compositional imagery and color schemes.